Property Damage Liability: How Much Coverage Do You Really Need?

 What's the difference between 50/100/50 and 100/300/100 coverage?

 These numbers represent your bodily injury per person / bodily injury per accident / property damage limits.
 A 50/100/50 policy gives you $50,000 in property damage coverage per accident, while a 100/300/100 policy doubles that to $100,000.
 For most households, 100/300/100 is the recommended starting point.
-Learn more about your overall liability car insurance options to understand which tier fits your situation.
+Learn more about your full liability car insurance options to understand which tier fits your situation.

 Does property damage liability cover damage to my own car?

 No. Property damage liability only pays for damage you cause to someone else's property.
 Damage to your own vehicle is covered by collision insurance, which is a separate coverage you must add to your policy.
 If you carry liability-only coverage, your car repairs come entirely out of pocket.
+Make sure you understand what you're giving up before opting for minimum coverage.

 Does property damage liability cover hitting a building or fence?

 Yes.
 Property damage liability covers damage to structures like homes, businesses, fences, walls, and public fixtures like utility poles and guardrails — not just other vehicles.
 If you crash into a storefront, for example, your property damage liability would cover the repair costs (up to your limit), plus potentially any lost business income the owner claims.
+This is one reason why carrying a higher limit is so important for drivers in urban or commercial areas.

 When does property damage liability NOT apply?